whiplashomega/elthelas2/data/spellsv2/feather-fall.markdown

 **1st-level transmutation**

-**Casting Time**: 1 reaction, which you take when you or a creature within 60 feet of you falls
+**Casting Time**: 1 reaction, which you take when you or a creature within 12m of you falls

 **Range**: 12m